MAHALAKSHMImahalakshmi/rolesAnsibleRoboshop/README.md

 - 🖼️ Visual diagrams and request/response flows
 - 🧑‍💻 Common error fixes and best practices
 - 🏗️ Detailed Ansible role structure and variable usage

 ---

+## 📚 In-Depth Implementation Guide: `douments.txt`

+For a comprehensive, step-by-step breakdown of how every part of this project is implemented, see [`douments.txt`](douments.txt).
+This document covers:

+- 📝 Beginner-friendly Ansible role creation and directory structure
+- 🛠️ Implementation steps for each component (MongoDB, Catalogue, Redis, User, Cart, Frontend, MySQL, Shipping, Payment)
+- 🔄 Variable flow, templates, and handlers explained visually
+- 🐞 Common mistakes, troubleshooting, and real error messages
+- 🧩 Modular code structure and DRY best practices
+- 🌟 Visual charts, request/response flows, and emoji-enhanced instructions

+If you want to understand exactly how to build, debug, and extend this project, start with [`douments.txt`](douments.txt)!

+---